The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Parametric inference through path integral approximation: optimal sampling times

 Hence, the experimental protocol, parameterized by $\Delta t$ and $M$, plays a fundamental role in tuning the errors of parametric inference (and thus the information that can be retrieved from time series analysis).
 Moreover, this effect is consistent across models: although the parameters $k$, $\mu$, and $D$ have different units and interpretations, they share common roles in shaping the temporal dynamics of the process.
 This explains the universal dependence of inference errors on $\Delta t$ and $M$.
 Specifically:

-\begin{itemize} \item \textbf{$\mu$:} increases.
-This indicates that minimizing the error in $\mu$ requires sparsely sampled data with minimal temporal correlations.
-This behavior reflects the role of $\mu$ in determining the mode of the stationary distribution, which is independent of the temporal dynamics and therefore is more accurately estimated from uncorrelated data.
+\begin{itemize} \item \textbf{$\mu$:} Relative errors in the estimation of $\mu$ decrease with increasing sampling interval $\Delta t$.
+This suggests that minimizing the error in $\mu$ requires sparsely sampled data with minimal temporal correlations.
+This aligns with the role of $\mu$ in tuning the mode of the stationary distribution, which is independent of temporal dynamics.

 \item \textbf{$D$:} In contrast to $\mu$, relative errors in estimating $D$ are minimized in the high-frequency regime and remain robust even when data points are highly correlated.
 This reflects the fact that $D$ governs the stochasticity of paths, which dominates the short-time-scale (highly correlated) behavior of the process.